Skip to Content

 • Spacious labor and delivery suites with sleeper sofa, bassinet, baby warmer and special accommodations for your relaxing, bonding time with your newborn

-We provide the highest level of neonatology care for newborns in Osceola County — a Level III NICU.
+We offer the highest level of neonatology care for newborns in our Level III NICU.
 This includes intensive care for infants as young as 24 weeks old.
 If your child requires extra attention following birth, our on-site NICU is equipped with advanced neonatal equipment to ensure your baby receives the care they need.

 Maternity care and childbirth preparation

-We offer a series of informative courses to help parents prepare for the arrival of their newborn.
-Classes are available to all parents planning to deliver their child at our hospital.
+We offer a series of informative courses to help all parents planning to deliver their child at our hospital prepare for the arrival of their newborn.

 Childbirth education and support classes